CliqueGamesLLC/HWLink/README.md

 ## Discord Account Linking for Horizon Worlds

 HWLink allows players to verify their Discord accounts in your Horizon World, enabling exclusive benefits, rewards, and community integration.
+Includes a modern, customizable UI with smooth animations and extensive theming options.

 ---